 For lunch, hop in your car for the short drive (10 minutes) to the historic Hanover Tavern, one of the oldest in the U.S..
 Or make it a pre-theater dinner and book a play at the Barksdale Theatre (now the Virginia Repertory Theatre), located in the same complex.
 The Barksdale was originally opened by a group of friends in 1953 as the country's first-ever dinner theater.

 A full complement of mid-range chain hotels are available for overnight accomodations, and there are inns and b&b’s that reflect the charm and hospitality for which the South is known.
 The Henry Clay Inn has 13 guest rooms, flanked by a parlor, a drawing room, and a balcony overlooking Randolph-Macon College.
 Its roots trace back to 1858.

-Start your Saturday at Caboose Wine and Cheese and pick up picnic supplies as you head out to North Anna Battlefield Park, an intriguing site for Civil War buffs.
+Start your Saturday at Caboose Market and Cafe and pick up picnic supplies as you head out to North Anna Battlefield Park, an intriguing site for Civil War buffs.
 Park signage provides extensive guidance as you follow the routes taken by both Grant’s and Lee’s forces in May 1864.